Hallelujah! After mountains of research and FIVE failed attempts in the LunaCafe OtherWorldly Kitchen, I FINALLY created granola CLUSTERS.

 - Granola should be quite moist when it goes into the oven.
 This allows time to toast the oatmeal and other seeds and grains before the mixture caramelizes.

-- Don’t add dried fruit to your granola until after it has baked.
+- Don’t add dried fruit to your granola until after it is baked.
 You want moist and chewy, not hard and brittle.

 - Granola practically demands vanilla.
 I use what seems like an exorbitant quantity of vanilla, but it takes a lot for the flavor to come through.